-How do you write kissing lyrics that will truly accelerate your listeners’ pulse without being on the nose or fall into clichés?
+How do you write kissing lyrics that will truly accelerate your listeners' pulse without being on the nose or falling into cliches?

 May 27, 2021 | 0 | Transcript of Episode 019

-How do you write kissing lyrics that will truly accelerate your listeners’ pulse without being on the nose or fall into clichés?Listen to the Episode
+How do you write kissing lyrics that will truly accelerate your listeners' pulse without being on the nose or falling into cliches?Listen to the Episode

 Transcript of Episode 019

 [00:00:00] Hey, this is Melanie Naumann, and welcome back to the Stories in Songs Podcast.

 Love is the most amazing feeling of all that we can experience – and if your song shares a heart-melting kissing moment, you have an unforgettable tale at your hands…